kamalj57/KEC-VMS/README.md

-# KEC VEHICLE MANAGEMENT SYSTEM
+# KEC VEHICLE MANAGEMENT SYSTEM 🚌

-This application utilizes Vite + React for the frontend, MERN stack (MongoDB, Express, Node.js) for the server,twilio for sending messages.
+This application was developed during the intra-college event `E-Horyzon'24` and won the prize 🏅

+## Preview

 ## Table of Contents